About The Zoo

 Much at the farm has changed over the last 175 years but much has remained the same.
 Successful reproduction of some of the rarest animals on Earth has taken place here.
 Yet the landscape remains natural and the serenity unchanged.
 Having formed successful working relationships with zoos all around the country, the Bradley’s decided to restructure the facility into a working zoo to allow closer intimate encounters with its residents.

-The Zoo is one of only a few zoological parks in the country that is 100% funded by itself.
+The Zoo is one of only a few zoological parks in the country that is 100% self funded.
 They chose to receive no state, federal or grant funding.
 Creation Kingdom Zoo continues its conservation mission with zoological parks around the nation and is one of the few privately funded zoos that participates with the Species Survival Programs (SSP) because of their large collection of endangered species and unrivaled reproductive success.

 Only minutes from Kingsport, Bristol, Johnson City and surrounding areas, Creation Kingdom Zoo is a leader in interaction, conservation and education.
 We are “Making A Difference.”